jendrikseipp/vulture/README.txt

 Due to Python's dynamic nature, static code analyzers like vulture are likely to miss some dead code.
 Also, code that is only called implicitly may be reported as unused.
-Nonetheless, vulture can be a very helpful tool for achieving high code quality.
+Nonetheless, vulture can be a very helpful tool for higher code quality.

 Features